Updated September 2022

-GriefLine is committed to protecting your privacy and the confidentiality of any personal information you provide to us.
-We comply with the Privacy Act 1988 (Cth) and other relevant state laws in relation to the management of personal information.
+GriefLine Community and Family Services Inc. (ABN 34129399173) (Griefline) is committed to protecting the confidentiality, security and privacy of personal information you provide to us.
+Griefline will comply with the Privacy Act 1988 (Cth) and any other relevant state laws in relation to the management of personal information.

 What is personal information?

 When used in this Policy, “personal information” has the meaning given in the Privacy Act.
 Generally, it means any information or an opinion that could be used to personally identify you.

 Griefline collects personal information that is voluntarily provided to Griefline when we deal with you over the phone, when you have contact with us in person or when you interact with us online including but not limited to Zoom or Teams sessions, our website, online forums and social media channels.

 The information collected by Griefline may include an individual’s name, age, email address, phone number, postcode and information about their use and access of Griefline’s services.

 The location-based data, age group and other generic information collected by Griefline is used to;

 - better understand the experience of service users, including visitors to Griefline’s website;

 - to improve service delivery;